gafoo173/HardView/docs/LiveViewAPI.md

 ### Notes

 - **PyLiveRam**: Fastest RAM monitoring (~400K-500K queries/second)
-- **Temperature classes**: Require hardware initialization, use sparingly
 - **Sensor classes**: Provide the most comprehensive hardware information
 - **GPU monitoring**: May not work well with integrated GPUs

 ### Usage Tips for Temperature Classes in Windows
 > **Note:**
 > Before performing the first read on Windows, make sure to update the values to ensure accurate results.
 This is especially important within the `PySensor` class, as some sensors require an initial update after initialization to return correct values.

-> **Note:** There's no need to worry about repeating the configuration,
-> as the function includes a safeguard that immediately prevents duplicates upon entry.

 * **For simple scripts** (e.g., monitoring only CPU temperature):